sbb-design-systems/lyne-components/src/components/sbb-calendar/readme.md

 The `sbb-calendar` component displays a calendar that allows the user to select a date.
-For accessibility purposes it's rendered as a native table element and each day is a button.
+For accessibility purposes, it's rendered as a native table element and each day is a button.

 While being deeply linked to the implementation of the `sbb-datepicker-toggle` component, it can be used on its own.

 For date inputs (`min`, `max`, `selected-date`) the accepted formats are:
 - Date objects
 - ISO String
-- Unix Timestamp (number of seconds since 1 Jan 1970)

-and it's recommended to set the time to 00:00:00.
+- Unix Timestamp (number of seconds since Jan 1, 1970) and it's recommended to set the time to 00:00:00.

 The component displays one month by default; two months can be displayed setting the `wide` property to `true`.
 It's also